 It made me sick and I’m not the only one.
 But eventually, people get over this stuff, perhaps resigned to the fact that the major conglomerates always win.
 I even made the argument that Equifax Inc (NYSE:EFX) — yes, that Equifax — would be forgiven.

 As cynical as it may sound, what good will being angry do for any of us?
-Today Equifax is just around 10 percent of pre-scandal highs and Wells Fargo just about 17% off and climbing back.
+Today Equifax is just around a few percent off its pre-scandal highs, and Wells Fargo is now above its pre-scandal highs.

 But the flip side to this bearish argument is that in practical ways, energy is the most consistent sector possible.
 When people hit the switch, they expect the lights to turn on.
 Similarly, when they go to the gasoline station, they expect to fill their tanks.
 Without XOM and its ilk, none of these things would occur.
 A societal breakdown could commence.